Table of Contents

 Build and Maintain a Good Reputation

-Strategic communication should focus on consistently portraying a positive image and addressing potential challenges proactively.
+Strategic communications should focus on consistently portraying a positive image and proactively addressing potential challenges.
 This can contribute to building and sustaining a strong organizational reputation over time.

 Focus on Employee Engagement

 Establish meaningful connections with the target audience through interactive and tailored communication channels.
-This will foster engagement, loyalty, and a deeper understanding of your audience needs and preferences.
+This will foster engagement, loyalty, and a deeper understanding of your audience’s needs and preferences.

 Have a Crisis Management Plan